TwistTRL/react-module-development-notes/README.md

   },
 ```
 Non-standard js languages, such as jsx, or the latest ES 20xx may not be supported widely.
 These babel setting support transpiling jsx and ES2015 (as of 2019, ES2015 transpiling is enabled by preset-env).
+* Note, unlike babel v6.x, babel v7.x deprecated state-x.
+This is likely because writing state-0 JS code is no longer a "cool" thing.
+So, stop writing state-0 JS code if possible.

 ## Writing the component(s)
 Well, have fun developing your components.
 You can still test your react component by `npm start`.